The User Testing Field Guide

 It’s now possible to share prototypes with users via a link and have them test products or features in their natural environment, like in the office, home or commuting.
 And a more natural environment means more realistic results.

-Remote usability testing is carried out using software, like Marvel, where you can share a prototype with participants to run tests pretty much anywhere.
+Remote usability testing is carried out using software, like Ballpark, where you can share a prototype with participants to run tests pretty much anywhere.

 Test participants are provided with the pre-determined tasks to perform whilst the software records audio and visual data for you to watch and analyse when the test is complete and the data sent right back to you.